 I’ve always made it a practice to really enjoy the holiday season.
 So from Thanksgiving until the New Year, I eat pretty much whatever I want.
 I enjoy all the festive foods, and I always know that many of them really aren’t that good for me and that I’ll probably pick up a few extra pounds.
 So after the new year begins, I make cleansing a top priority.

 Periodic cleansing has been included in recorded history for millennia.
-Traditional health practices of many nations – Chinese, Europeans, Ayurveda, Native American, Asiatic Indians – still continue some form of detoxification.
-In early American history the Pennsylvania Dutch ate wild greens like lettuce and dandelions and other herbs in the spring to cleanse their bodies after a long winter of heavy foods.
+Traditional health practices of many nations – Chinese, Europeans, Ayurveda, Native American, Asiatic Indians – practiced and still continue some form of detoxification.
+In early American history, the Pennsylvania Dutch ate wild greens like lettuce and dandelions and other herbs in the spring to cleanse their bodies after a long winter of heavy foods.
 Native Americans used black teas made from yaupon hollies to produce sweating and bowel evacuation.
 One writer even suggests “nature herself seems to suggest the importance of detoxification … many of the plants that burst forth in early spring are cleansing in nature.”

 There are many ways to cleanse.
 The program you choose may last only a day or two or a week or two.
 It may even take the form of a recurring dietary change.
 Most of us know of foods that seem to “go right through us … a hint that they may be added to our personal cleansing program.
 And some foods seem to work for most everyone – e.g., fresh cherries, available in early spring, have a definite cleansing effect on the bowels and help eliminate the uric acid buildup linked to heavy meat consumption and diseases like joint problems or gout.
 Fasting often accompanies detoxification regimens as well, but we’ll make that the subject of a future article.